Iliyan31/Introduction-to-programming/README.md

 # Introduction-to-programming
-The first programming course I took at the university
+This is the introductory programming course I took at the university